 [Meanwhile, Addus HomeCare Corporation (Nasdaq: ADUS) was also notably active in Q3.

 Among its deals, for example, the Frisco, Texas-based home care services provider announced it acquired Alliance Home Health Care LLC and affiliate House Calls of New Mexico.
 Addus additionally announced that it had purchased the operating assets of Foremost Home Care Inc.

 The largest home health deal in Q3: Encompass Health’s $217.5 million play for privately owned Alacare Home Health & Hospice, finalized in early July.

-Home health activity has remained steady with publicly traded companies likely due to: 1) their familiarly and comfort with industry-shaping headwinds coming around the corner, including the Patient-Driven Groupings Model (PDGM), and 2) the availability of highly-strategic targets.
+Home health activity has remained steady with publicly traded companies likely due to 1) their familiarity and comfort with industry-shaping headwinds coming around the corner, including the Patient-Driven Groupings Model (PDGM), and 2) the availability of highly strategic targets.
 PE interest has likely dwindled slightly for the same reason, Mertz says.

 “Right now, it’s hard enough for a PE firm to get a handle on the industry in general, but then to figure out how PDGM might impact a target is very difficult,” he says.
 “They have other opportunities they can look at for now until the dust settles in home health.
 I would look for private equity to jump back into the mix in the second half of 2020, barring any other unforeseen regulatory announcements.”

 On the non-Medicare home care front, Mertz Taggart tracked at least 10 transactions during the third quarter of 2019, up from the seven recorded in Q2.
 The 10 home care deals in Q3 were the most since the fourth quarter of 2018, which saw at least 12 transactions.

 Arosa+LivHome — the PE-backed home care platform led by Ari Medoff — maintained its aggressive mentality, announcing in September that it agreed to buy care management company LifeLinks.